Sperm donation: Among donors and potential donors

 An Australian study concluded that potential donors who would still be willing to donate without a guarantee of anonymity were not automatically more open to extended or intimate contact with offspring.

 Donor tracking

 Even when donors choose to be anonymous, offspring may still find ways to learn more about their biological origins.
 Registries and DNA databases have been developed for this purpose.
 Registries that help donor-conceived offspring identify half-siblings from other mothers also help avoid accidental incest in adulthood.

 Tracking by registries

 Offspring of anonymous donors may often have the ability to obtain their biological father's donor number from the fertility clinic or sperm bank used for their birth.
 They may then share their number on a registry.
 By finding shared donor numbers, offspring may find their genetic half-siblings.
 The donor may also find his number on a registry and choose to make contact with his offspring or otherwise reveal his identity.

-Tracking by DNA databases

-Even sperm donors who have chosen anonymity and not to contact their offspring through a registry are now increasingly being traced by their children.
-Improved DNA technology has brought into question the possibility of assuring a donor's anonymity.
-Due to an increase in popularity of DNA testing, it has become relatively easy to identify one's sperm donor.
-Even matches at a third or fourth cousin level can provide clues which enable one to identify their biological father.
-It has become common practice for donor conceived people (who were conceived via an anonymous sperm donor) to ascertain who their biological father is via this method.
-For example, at least one child found his biological father using his own DNA test and internet research and was able to identify and contact his anonymous donor.